Plant Based Family on a Budget

 Left: Soy curls are a game-changer!
 Middle: Kyndel doing the duck face, and Brayden pretending like he doesn’t want to.
 Right: Simple Sonoran Style Carrot “Dogos”

-Pro tip: batching a Wizard Plan can take two to five hours, especially starting out.
+Pro tip: batching a meal plan can take two to five hours, especially starting out.
 To save time and stress, pick an easy dinner for the night you’re batching.
 For example, this week, we had fried rice and gyoza.
 Did they contain oil?
 Yes, and I give precisely zero fucks since I’m more about progress and less about perfection.

 Oh nuts, it’s time to stock up